top of page

 The research may also be challenging because there is conflicting information available for the safety of ingredients.
 For every report calling out the risk of using a chemical, you will find 10 reports that hail the use of the same material and call it totally safe to use.
 We encourage you to triangulate the information you receive and always choose the safe

-1. Acrylates (Ethacrylate, Methacrylate, Polyacrylate): These are polymers of acrylic acid and methacrylic acid and act as bulking agents in skincare products.
+1. Acrylates and Acrylamides (Ethacrylate, Methacrylate, Polyacrylate, Polyacrylamide): These are polymers of acrylic acid and methacrylic acid and act as bulking agents in skincare products.
 They are used to create an aqueous film on the skin (the same chemical that is used in Diapers to absorb the high amount of liquid). it’s a microplastic, almost non-biodegradable in the environment.
 Some degradant metabolites are skin sensitizers.
 The International Agency for Research on Cancer (IARC) classifies ethyl acrylate as a possible human carcinogen.
-Ethyl methacrylate and methyl methacrylate are linked to malformed skeletons and limbs in the offspring of exposed experimental rats
+Ethyl methacrylate and methyl methacrylate are linked to malformed skeletons and limbs in the offspring of exposed experimental rats.
+Acrylamide is synthetic polymer that dries to form a barrier layer on skin, hair, or nails.
+It is added to keep the product at the desired application site for a long duration.
+It blocks water or other active absorption through the skin and causes premature skin aging.

 5. Cinnamates: (Octinoxate, Ethylhexyl Methoxycinnamate): Used as a chemical UV Filter, a known endocrine disruptor, that mimics estrogen.
 Persistent and bioaccumulative, is absorbed through the skin and can increase the absorption of other substances.
 It appears in breast milk.
 Ecotoxic.